mattirantakomi/kiro-container/README.md

 ## Notes

+- All session data (Kiro config, browser profile) is cleaned on every container start for a fresh login
-- `shm_size: 2gb` is important for Chromium/Electron-based apps (prevents crashes)
+- `shm_size: 2gb` is required for Chromium/Electron apps (prevents crashes)
-- `seccomp=unconfined` is needed for Electron sandbox to work inside the container
+- `SYS_ADMIN` capability is needed for XFCE's icon rendering (glycin/bubblewrap sandbox)
-- `--no-sandbox` flag is required to run Kiro IDE inside Docker
-- Kiro requires an AWS account for sign-in (browser-based OAuth)
+- Desktop shortcuts for Kiro IDE and Chrome are on the desktop
+- Taskbar at the top shows running windows (click to restore minimized apps)